-The 11th Annual AMA Research Symposium will be held Nov.
-15-16, 2013, in conjunction with the 2013 AMA Interim Meeting in Maryland.
+Please see highlights on AMA Wire from the 11th Annual AMA Research Symposium held November 15, 2013, in conjunction with the 2013 AMA Interim Meeting in National Harbor, Md.

 All medical student, residents, fellows, and international medical graduates (ECFMG-certified candidates who are awaiting residency) members of the AMA are invited to submit abstracts of their scientific research to be considered for a poster presentation at the Symposium.